riccardodesanti/riccardodesanti.github.io/_pages/about.md

 ## research interests
-I am broadly interested in the foundations of **algorithmic decision-making** and its applications in **automatic scientific discovery**.
-This spans a wide spectrum of areas including:
+My research aims to tackle generative discovery in a full-stack manner — from mathematical and algorithmic foundations of optimization and exploration via generative models, to scalable learning methods, and real-world applications including molecules and enzyme design for sustainable chemistry.

 - Decision Making Under Uncertainty (Reinforcement/Active Learning, Bayesian Optimization, Bandits)
 - Optimal Experimental Design